PrismarineJS/flying-squid/doc/api.md

 Bans players given a username.
 Mainly used if player is not online, otherwise use `player.ban()`.

-Callback first argument returns `true` if there is a UUID for that username, `false` otherwise.

 #### server.ban(uuid,reason)

 Ban player given a uuid.
 If the player is online, using `player.ban()`.
 Bans with reason or `You are banned!`.